MarynaPR/Handyman/README.md

 ### Description :page_with_curl:

 This code features a static website page for handyman services using React.

-The project is deployed to [GitHub Pages](https://shopandshop.herokuapp.com/)
+Live demo of the project [here](https://call1800anatolii.netlify.app).

 #### Screenshots :camera_flash:
 ![screenshot](./src/images/screenshot.png)